Qualitative Data Collection Methods

 Aspect Qualitative Methods Quantitative Methods

-Data type Textual, visual Numerical
+Data type Textual, visual, verbal Numerical

 Main purpose Explore and understand Measure and test